Cancel anytime

 Key Offerings

-- Single-Family Homes: Lennar's primary product is single-family homes, catering to various buyer segments, from first-time homebuyers to active adults.
-Market share is reflected in overall homebuilding market share.
+- Single-Family Homes: Lennar's primary product is single-family homes, catering to various buyer segments with different styles and price points.
+Lennar is among the largest homebuilders in the US with roughly 4.5% of market share.
 Competitors include D.R.
 Horton, PulteGroup, and NVR.

 Market Dynamics